Fr4nkWhzz/Fr4nkWhzz/README.md

-## Stupid who likes videogames, vtubers, gachas and media, please help.
+## Stupid who likes videogames, vtubers and media, please help.
 # 🦉 About Me:
 Im currently studying computer engineering.<br>Also trying to learn for myself javascript.<br>To be honest, im a begginner so i need to learn a lot of things, but im working on that.